 Revolving Credit Facility.
 On March 4, 2016, Houston Electric announced that it had refinanced its existing \$300 million revolving credit facility, which would have expired in 2019, with a new \$300 million five-year senior unsecured revolving credit facility.
-As of March 31, 2016 and December 31, 2015, Houston Electric had the following revolving credit facility and utilization of such facility:
+As of June 30, 2016 and December 31, 2015, Houston Electric had the following revolving credit facility and utilization of such facility:

-March 31, 2016 December 31, 2015 Size of Facility Loans Loans Letters of Credit Size of Facility Loans Letters of Credit (in millions) \$ 300 \$ 200 (1) \$ 4 \$ 300 \$ 200 (1) \$ 4
+June 30, 2016 De cember 31, 2015

+Size of Facility Loans Letters of Credit Size of Facility Loans , Letters of Credit

+(in millions)

+\$ 300 \$ \$ 4 \$ 300 \$ 200 (1) \$ 4

-(1) Weighted average interest rate was 1.560% and 1.637% as of March 31, 2016 and December 31, 2015, respectively.
+(1) Weighted average interest rate was 1.637% as of December 31, 2015.

 Houston Electric's \$300 million revolving credit facility, which is scheduled to terminate on March 3, 2021, can be drawn at LIBOR plus 1.125% based on Houston Electric's current credit ratings.
 The revolving credit facility contains a financial covenant which limits Houston Electric's consolidated debt (with certain exceptions, including but not limited to Securitization Bonds) to an amount not to exceed 65% of Houston Electric's consolidated capitalization.
-As of March 31, 2016, Houston Electric's debt (excluding Securitization Bonds) to capital ratio, as defined in its credit facility agreement, was 52.6%.
+As of June 30, 2016, Houston Electric's debt (excluding Securitization Bonds) to capital ratio, as defined in its credit facility agreement, was 52.7%.
 The financial covenant limit will temporarily increase from 65% to 70% if Houston Electric experiences damage from a natural disaster in its service territory and Houston Electric certifies to the administrative agent that Houston Electric has incurred system restoration costs reasonably likely to exceed \$100 million in a consecutive twelve-month period, all or part of which Houston Electric intends to seek to recover through securitization financing.
 Such temporary increase in the financial covenant would be in effect from the date Houston Electric delivers its certification until the earliest to occur of (i) the completion of the securitization financing, (ii) the first anniversary of Houston Electric's certification or (iii) the revocation of such certification.

-Houston Electric was in compliance with all financial covenants as of March 31, 2016.
+Houston Electric was in compliance with all financial covenants as of June 30, 2016.